-The MoST study uses the power of genomic technology to characterize molecular changes in patient's cancer that may help to identify a targeted therapy.
+The MoST study uses the power of genomic technology to characterise molecular changes in a patient's cancer that may help to identify a targeted therapy

 MoST has a number of different screening populations

-Our program to covers all different types of cancers:
+Our program — covers all different types of cancers:

-- for adults with newly diagnosed, pathologically confirmed metastatic non-squamous non-small cell lung cancer (mNSCLC), with sufficient and accessible tissue for molecular screening.
+- for adults with newly diagnosed, pathologically-confirmed metastatic non-squamous non-small cell lung cancer (NSCLC), with sufficient and accessible tissue for molecular screening.

 - for patients with advanced blood cancers without an established therapeutic option.

 MoST has two stages